yinghork/15418-Project/README.md

 As described above, the main challenge of the algorithm comes in neighbor determination.
 Each boid is depend on its neighbrs in the flock, but due to the fact that all boids are constantly updating their positions, the neighbors of a boid will change over time.
 This necessitates updating the set of neighbors for each boid, which naively has O(n^2) complexity.
 Therefore, we will need to explore more efficient approaches to finding the neighborhood of each boid.

-Additionally, the changing nature of the system provides another challenge for workload distribution.
-There is high locality between boids near one another in each particular time step, but we will need a dynamic workload distribution to take advantage of this.
-As well, we will need to consider which partition schemes are most effective for workload balance, as boids potentially cluster in certain areas of the environment or shift position between spartial divisions rapidly.
+Additionally, the changing nature of the system combined with the dependence on nearby neighbors provides another challenge for workload distribution.
+There is high locality between boids near one another in each particular time step, which we could take advantage of with our workload distribution.
+However, we will also need to be careful to limit the amount of communication required between processors.
+As well, we will need to consider which partition schemes are most effective for dynamic workload balance, as boids potentially cluster in certain areas of the environment or shift position between spartial divisions rapidly.
+Updating the partition between processors is costly, so we will want to minimize the amount of dynamic load re-balancing we need to perform while still ensuring good load balance.

 ===